Maidsville in Monongalia County, West Virginia — The American South (Appalachia)

 Erected 1971 by West Virginia Department of Archives and History.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-A different marker also named Catawba War Path (approx. 0.4 miles away); Border Heroine (approx. 0.7 miles away); Statler's Fort (approx. 1.7 miles away); Monongalia County/Pennsylvania (approx. 2.4 miles away); Blacksville (approx. 5.4 miles Greene County Coal Miners Memorial (approx. 5.7 miles away in Pennsylvania); Mason-Dixon Line (approx. 5.7 miles away); Scott’s Run Veterans Memorial (approx. 5.9 miles away).
+A different marker also named Catawba War Path (approx. 0.4 miles away); Border Heroine (approx. 0.7 miles away); Statler's Fort (approx. 1.7 miles away); Monongalia County / Pennsylvania (approx. 2.4 miles away); Blacksville (approx. 5.4 miles away); Greene County Coal Miners Memorial (approx. 5.7 miles away in Pennsylvania); Mason-Dixon Line (approx. 5.7 miles away); Scott’s Run Veterans Memorial (approx. 5.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
-This page has been viewed 382 times since then.
+It was originally submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.
+This page has been viewed 455 times since then and 37 times this year.
 Photos: 1, 2. submitted on May 17, 2014, by Mike Wintermantel of Pittsburgh, Pennsylvania.